rahulgodugu/Wikipedia_Applications/README.md

 # Wikipedia_Applications
 The Wikipedia applications to create and maintain mobile applications that  allow users to access Wikipedia content easily and efficiently.
 The  project focuses on enhancing user Experience through features like offline  access, improved search functionalities, and personalized content recommendations.
+It often involves collaboration between developers, designers, and the Wikipedia community to ensure the app aligns with the platforms values of open knowledge and accessibility.Key goals include increasing user engagement and making Wikipedia more usable on mobile devices.